ASU Degrees Offered at Eastern Arizona College Thatcher Campus

 Choose your degree

 This degree program is ideal for helping to advance your career in business, government, nonprofit, health care or service industries.
-You will gain valuable knowledge about management styles, communication strategies, technologies, diversity, ethics and politics in organizations.
-Students with an AA, AB, AS, AGS or ABus are encouraged to explore this option.
-It is highly recommended that students complete the Arizona General Education Curriculum (AGEC) prior to applying for the BIS.
-Students will complete up to 75 credit hours at EAC, then finish their bachelor’s degree with 45 ASU credits.
+Through this interdisciplinary program, you will gain valuable knowledge to become an organizational leader who is well versed in leadership styles, communication strategies, managing resources, assessing programs and emerging technologies.
+It is highly recommended that prospective students complete the Arizona General Education Curriculum (AGEC) prior to applying to this program.
+Students will complete up to 72 credit hours at EAC, then finish their bachelor’s degree with 48 ASU credits.

 This program (known as the RN-BSN) is open to students who already possess an associate degree in nursing, have passed the NCLEX-RN exam and have obtained licensure as a registered nurse in Arizona.
 Students currently enrolled in blocks 3 or 4 at EAC may also apply to this program and take their baccalaureate course work concurrently with their ADN course work.
 The program builds on the knowledge and skills learned in the associate program.
 The course assignments will enhance your written and verbal communication skills, clinical reasoning skills and information technology skills.
 Students will complete up to 75 credit hours at EAC, then finish their bachelor’s degree with 45 ASU credits.